Iran to probe black boxes after missile blamed for plane crash

 Canadian Prime Minister Justin Trudeau has blamed an Iranian surface-to-air missile for downing the plane with 63 Canadians on board, though he said it may have been unintentional.

-“We do believe that it’s likely that that plane was shot down by an Iranian missile,” U.S. Secretary of State Mike Pompeo said at a briefing on additional U.S. sanctions against Iran.
+“We do believe that it’s likely that plane was shot down by an Iranian missile,” U.S. Secretary of State Mike Pompeo said at a briefing on additional U.S. sanctions against Iran.

 “We’re going to let the investigation play out before we make a final determination,” he added as Washington also announced sanction waivers for crash investigators.